-Application security development tools are essential to safeguarding your software.
-As manual code reviews and traditional test plans are time-consuming practices that often introduce new vulnerabilities.
+Application security tools are essential to safeguarding your software.
+Manual code reviews and traditional test plans are time-consuming practices that often introduce new vulnerabilities.
 For that reason, the most effective application security development tools are those that automate testing and identify security vulnerabilities early in the development lifecycle, ideally before code is committed.

 Two of the most commonly used application security testing tools include:

-SAST toolsare easy to automate, scalable, and automatically provide the highest levels of code coverage.
-A SAST tool analyzes source code as it’s being written to identify and report on any coding errors and vulnerabilities.
+SAST tools are easy to automate, scalable, and automatically provide the highest levels of code coverage.
+This kind of tool analyzes source code as it’s being written to identify and report on any coding errors and vulnerabilities.
 This enables you to detect and address security vulnerabilities earlier in development.

 In addition, this type of application security testing tool is able to provide you with the following benefits: